GlennPatrickMurphy/pm-gpt/README.md

 - On any webpage, select the text to be run through ChatGPT.
 - Add, edit text and generate a response from chatgpt
-- copy chatgpt response to clipboard
+- Copy chatgpt response to clipboard
 - Click on the extension button in your toolbar and wait for the result to load.

 ## Installation